Checking Timed Bisimilarity with Virtual Clocks: Virtual Clocks

-The following example shows the impact of the virtual clocks and the $\syncfunction$ function. \begin{example} Figure \ref{figure:virtual-clocks:TSVC:example:sync-a2-reg-a4} shows (small) extracts from the TSVC of $A_2$ regarding $A_4$ and the TSVC $A_4$ regarding $A_2$ (Figure \ref{fig:examples}).
+If the inputs are already AB-\synchronized, then the $\syncfunction$ returns them unchanged.
+Since AB-\synchronized \ states already encode the unique virtual clock valuation consistent with their original clocks, no value is changed.
+The following example shows the impact of the $\syncfunction$ function. \begin{example} Figure \ref{figure:virtual-clocks:TSVC:example:sync-a2-reg-a4} shows (small) extracts from the TSVC of $A_2$ regarding $A_4$ and the TSVC $A_4$ regarding $A_2$ (Figure \ref{fig:examples}).
 Since we require the set of clocks to be disjoint, we rename the original clocks to $x_2$, $x_4$, and $y_4$.
 Since there are three original clocks, we add three virtual clocks, $\chi_0$, $\chi_1$, and $\chi_2$.
 Initially, all clocks are set to zero, which implies that both initial states are $A_2A_4$-\synchronized \ and $\text{virt}(\ClockValuation{0, A_2}) = \text{virt}(\ClockValuation{0, A_4})$ holds.
 After a delay transition, all clock values are increased and the previously described properties still hold.
 After the action transition, $x_2$ and $x_4$ are reset.
 While the virtual parts of the clock valuations are still equivalent, due to $\chi_0 = 1 \neq 0 = x_2$ and $\chi_1 = 1 \neq 0 = x_4$ the states are not $A_2A_4$-\synchronized \ but only $A_2A_4$-\semisynchronized.
 Finally, the $\syncfunction$ function is used to reset the corresponding virtual clocks and the result is $A_2A_4$-\synchronized, again. \end{example}

 Since any invariant, guard, or reset of a TA refers to an original clock, but the $\syncfunction$ changes only virtual clocks, the $\syncfunction$ function does not have any impact on the overall structure of the TLTS, but changes carried information only.
 Therefore, it is intuitively clear that we can define timed bisimulation equivalent to Definition \ref{def:background:sim-and-bisim:Strong-Timed-Bisimulation} but using TSVC instead of TLTS.